When Should Babies Stop Drinking Formula?

 According to the American Academy of Pediatrics (AAP), a baby older than 12 months may consume whole cow milk as part of a balanced diet consisting of solid foods, such as whole-grains, fruits, vegetables, pulses, dairy, and meat (3).
 This recommendation is made after the introduction of solids to the baby’s diet.

-If your baby has sensitivity, intolerance, or allergy to cow milk-based formula or has other allergies that may affect their digestive development, consult a pediatrician before introducing cow milk.
+If your baby has sensitivity, intolerance, or allergy to cow milk-based formula or has other allergies that may affect the development of the baby’s digestive system, consult a pediatrician before introducing cow milk.

 Should Babies Transition To Whole Milk?